bitovi/academy/src/react/8-optimizaton-hooks.md

 @highlight 2,5
 @codepen react

-In the code above, we're utilizing `useMemo` to memoize a value derived from two props, `firstName` and `lastName`.
+In the code above, we’re utilizing `useMemo` to memoize a value derived from two props, `firstName` and `lastName`.
 (Imagine that in order to get the full `name`, we need to perform some long-running or expensive operation.)

 Normally, we would perform this operation every time the component renders, regardless of the `firstName`/`lastName` prop values.
 When we memoize the value however, React keeps track of the inputs and outputs of this function, and caches inputs and output for the last time it was run.
-This means that if this component gets rendered with the same first and last name 100 times in a row, we'll only need to perform the expensive operation once.
+This means that if this component gets rendered with the same first and last name 100 times in a row, we’ll only need to perform the expensive operation once.

 `useMemo` takes two arguments.
 The first is a function which performs the expensive operation and returns a value.
 The second is an array of dependencies.
 The dependency array determines which values, when changed, should cause the memoized value to be re-computed.
 All state values used in the function should be declared in the dependencies.